ImMrHh/arduino.journey/index.md

 ---

 ## 🌟 About This Curriculum
-This project is designed for Middle School students exploring coding, electronics, and creative technology.
+This project is designed for 9th grade students exploring coding, electronics, and creative technology.
 Each week builds resilience, curiosity, and problem‑solving skills.

----